-The active pharmaceutical ingredient in Makena is hydroxyprogesterone caproate.
+The active pharmaceutical ingredient in Makena is hydroxyprogesterone caproate, a progestin.

 The structural formula is:

 Makena is a clear, yellow, sterile, non-pyrogenic solution for intramuscular (vials) or subcutaneous (auto-injector) injection.
 Each 1.1 mL Makena auto-injector for subcutaneous use and each 1 mL single-dose vial for intramuscular use contains hydroxyprogesterone caproate USP, 250 mg/mL (25% w/v), in a preservative-free solution containing castor oil USP (30.6% v/v) and benzyl benzoate USP (46% v/v).
 Each 5 mL multi-dose vial contains hydroxyprogesterone caproate USP, 250 mg/mL (25% w/v), in castor oil USP (28.6%) and benzyl benzoate USP (46% v/v) with the preservative benzyl alcohol NF (2% v/v).

 Makena is a progestin indicated to reduce the risk of preterm birth in women with a singleton pregnancy who have a history of singleton spontaneous preterm birth.
 The effectiveness of Makena is based on improvement in the proportion of women who delivered < 37 weeks of gestation.
 There are no controlled trials demonstrating a direct clinical benefit, such as improvement in neonatal mortality and morbidity.

 While there are many risk factors for preterm birth, safety and efficacy of Makena has been demonstrated only in women with a prior spontaneous singleton preterm birth.

 It is not intended for use in women with multiple gestations or other risk factors for preterm birth.